dell-research-harvard/clippings-japanese/README.md

 - utils
     - datasets_utils.py : Contains the main torchvision transformations needed to transform the images before feeding them into the model
     - gen_synthetic_segments : Some data augmentation functions to prepare random augmentations (Augmentations are only used in the ViT training and not the CLIPPINGS model)
+    - matched_accuracy.py : Functions to calculate match accuracy (main result in the paper)
+    - nomatch_accuracy.py : Functions to calculate no-match accuracy (supplementary table)

 - train_clippings.py : Script that supports both language-image pretraining of an underlying clip model as well as the main function to train "CLIPPINGS"

 - infer_clippings.py : Run inference to embed image-text pairs given model weights, perform SLINK, find the optimum threshold using the val set and present ARI for the test data

-- requirements.yaml : The conda environment containing all dependencies
+- clippings_japanese.yml : The conda environment containing all dependencies

 ## Code usage
 This section provides the commands (with relevant arguments) to replicate the results in the main paper.

 ### CLIPPINGS
-Use relevant hyperparameters from Table X in the supplementary material file
+Use relevant hyperparameters from Table 1 in the supplementary material file

 #### Train